PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 The boat was nice — it had room for about 12 divers (though that would be cozy).
 The whole back of the boat has a roof for sun and rain protection.
 They provide a storage box to keep your stuff (wallets, car keys, etc.) dry, and there is a small changing room below if you need it — but no head.
 There was a fresh-water hose for rinsing, buckets for cameras, and they supplied mask defogger.

 By default, they swapped your gear onto a fresh tank between dives, but you could always do it yourself if you preferred.
 They helped during water entry (giant stride off the stern) and getting back onto the boat (ladder on the dive platform at the stern).
-They run a really nice operation.

 They even had soda and water if you wanted, and delicious sandwiches during the surface interval as a between-dive snack.
 We were back on shore before 11:30am.